 The Map and the newsletter are updated monthly alongside each other.
 What the node events and community calls produce feeds the map, making visible what is moving through the network and what remains stuck.

-The hope is that what each node event produces gets documented, published, and fed into the next city’s activation.
-Whether Amsterdam actually feeds Sicily, whether Sicily actually feeds London — that is what the coming activations will test.
+The hope is that what each node event produces gets documented, published, and fed into the next activation.
+Whether one local context can meaningfully resource another — that is what the coming activations will test.

 What we do